nihirash/internet-nextplorer/README.md

  * Build entire project and run it with cspect using this keys `-nextrom -tv -mmc=./../ -zxnext browser.nex`

 I've tried organize code for eaiser location all parts and wish you won't have issues with it.
 If there are some issues with it - feel free write me about it.

+To bundle browser include `browser.nex` file and `docs/` directory in single package(should be placed in same directory).

 ## Usage